 In Secrets of the Baby Whisperer, Tracy Hogg talks about the “E-A-S-Y” routine, which stands for “eat, awake, sleep, and you” (with “you” being time to yourself while the baby sleeps).

 Once your baby is awake for the day, you’d then feed him, followed by awake time.
-After he’s been awake some time, then it’s back to sleep, followed by eating, and so forth.
+After he’s been awake, then it’s back to sleep, followed by eating, and so forth.